 Keyless Deadbolt Locks

-You can install a keyless deadbolt lock and not worry about losing keys anymore.
+You can install a keyless deadbolt lock without worrying about losing keys.
 The manufacturers make keyless locks of materials that are resistant to corrosion.
 The keyless deadbolt lock is an upgrade from a traditional pin tumbler lock.

-There are many different opener designs, both electronic and manual, so make sure you select the right one.
-For example, a standard lock features a keyhole, while some more advanced models feature an electronic opening mechanism like a card reader.
+There are many different electronic and manual opener designs, so select the right one.
+For example, a standard lock features a keyhole, while more advanced models feature an electronic opening mechanism like a card reader.